michalmonday/xohw23-121/docs/setup_guide.md

     - [Simulation length](#simulation-length)
     - [Side note](#side-note)

+# Overview
+This guide describes how to prepare and/or compile all components involved in the whole PYNQ wrapper project, like:
+* **PYNQ image** that has to be compiled and flashed into SD card.
+* Modified **Flute RISC-V** processor, that propagates relevant signals, allowing them to be collected by external modules.
+* **Vivado block design** that includes RISC-V processor, PYNQ wrapper modules, and processing system configuration.
+* **Python files** that interacts with and controls the programmable logic modules (including RISC-V processor) and must be placed on the PYNQ filesystem.

 # Prerequisites
 * PYNQ board (e.g. ZC706) with at least 100k logic cells in programmable logic (e.g. Ultra96-V2 is not suitable)